josiahphua/google-shopping-conditionals-loops/readme.md

 - Print all the products with their **brand**, **price**, and an **image link**

+## Optional Furthers

 ### Further:
-Prompt the user for the product brand and print only those products.
+Create a function that takes in the product brand and print only those products.

-Prompt the user if they want to see only new or used items.
+Modify the function to allow filter of only new or used items.

 ### Further:
-Prompt the user what kind of search they want to do- search by brand or search by condition.

-Then prompt the user to put in ther actual search value- (new/used for condition *or* brand name for brand)
+Create a function that can be used for searching products by new/used or brand - (new/used for condition *or* brand name for brand)

 ### Further:
 Print out some special error text (e.g. "Sorry, nothing found") if there were no results.

 ## Hints
-* install a sublime package if you want to be able to see the object more clearly: [https://packagecontrol.io/packages/SyntaxFold](https://packagecontrol.io/packages/SyntaxFold)
+* Use an online json viewer to easily navigate through the json object eg. http://jsonviewer.stack.hu/

 * it allows you to "fold" your code to see the format of it.

-* If you type in the variable name `products` in the google chrome developer console, you can see and inspect all the items in the product object.
 * When in doubt, think about the different functions available for **strings**, **objects**, and **arrays**.
 * Double-check your results, especially with #5
 * Documentation